cl4nk/ShooterMulti/README.md

    - Mini map

 ### Limits and bad behaviours
-   - After a game restarts, it is impossible to display the Score HUD
    - It is impossible to join a game if it's already started

 ### How to..